Note: Links marked with a * are affiliate links.

 Zero waste isn’t about one person doing everything perfectly.
 Instead, we need 1000 people doing zero waste imperfectly.

-That said, this guide does involve a lot of product recommendations, mainly for things I have found extremely useful along my own zero waste journey and that I want everyone to know about.
+That said, this guide does involve a lot of easy zero waste kitchen swaps, mainly for things I have found extremely useful along my own journey and that I want everyone to know about.
 They may cost a little money to purchase, but I simply bought each item when the old, disposable or single-use version ran out.
 Because I expect my re-usable items to last longer, I’m hopefully saving precious resources and maybe even some money down the line too.

 Before buying any ‘zero waste’ item, I suggest you think about the following questions first: